Beginnings

 What is a “Working Classicist”?

-To be a Working Classicist is a way for a whole group of people - amateurs, academics and professionals - to identify themselves with pride, and to make connections with others from a similar background.
+To be a Working Classicist is a way for a whole group of people – amateurs, academics and professionals – to identify themselves with pride, and to make connections with others from a similar background.
+Likewise, it’s a way for people who may not feel like outsiders to show solidarity with their peers from working class backgrounds.

-It is a way of overcoming the imposter syndrome which so many Classicists from the 93% feel.
+It is a way of overcoming the imposter syndrome which so many classicists from the 93% feel.

 We want the field of Classical Studies (and Classics) to better represent the makeup of the population.